COMING THIS OCTOBER 2018

 Melodies that enchant, vocals that captivate and lyrics that grip and unveil the vulnerabilities of the human spirit.
 She has performed in venues across Ireland and abroad in Paris and Lisbon.

-In 2016 she received an M.Phil in Music and Media Technologies from Trinity College Dublin where she specialised in Composition under the tutelage of Dr. Linda Buckley.
+In 2016 she received an M.Phil in Music and Media Technologies from Trinity College Dublin where she specialised in Composition.

 As a composer, Rachael has had works performed by RTÉ ConTempo Quartet, Téada Orchestra and Tonnta Vocal Ensemble.